Umpqua Valley AVA

 Nestled in Oregon's Umpqua Valley AVA, grapes thrive under its unique conditions.
 With diverse landscapes and volcanic soils, it's a perfect grape-growing environment.

-1. Pinot noir: Requires cooler climates and well-drained soils; Umpqua Valley's moderate temperatures and extended growing season are ideal.
+1. Pinot Noir: Requires cooler climates and well-drained soils; Umpqua Valley's moderate temperatures and extended growing season are ideal.

 2. Syrah: Flourishes in diverse microclimates; prefers warmth and well-drained soils, leading to robust grapes.